 Where are the vaccines coming from?

-The UK is now receiving doses of three vaccines approved by the medicine regulator.
+The UK will soon be receiving doses of four vaccines approved by the medicine regulator.

 The Pfizer-BioNTech jab - the first to be given the green light in December - is being imported from Puurs, Belgium.